copperspice/cs_mingw_w64/README.md

  * csplit - Splits a file into sections determined by context lines
  * cut - Remove sections from each line of files
  * expand - Convert tabs to spaces
+ * fmt - Simple optimal text formatter
  * fold - Wrap each input line to fit in specified width
  * head - Output the first part of a file
  * join - Join lines of two files on a common field
  * lzcat - Concatenates and prints compressed files to standard output
  * lzless - View contents of a compressed text file, one screen at a time
  * lzmore - Similar to lzless
- * nl - Number lines of files
+ * nl - Numbers the lines in a file
+ * od - Dump files in octal and other formats
  * paste - Merge lines of files
+ * ptx - Produce a permuted index of file contents
  * sed - Stream editor for filtering text
  * shuf - Shuffles lines in a file
  * sort - Sort lines of text files